The-Programming-Collective/Project-Scaffolder/README.md

 ### Framework

+ALL IN J2 FORMAT

 - Backend frameworks use a default endpoint for the user to ping and see if the application is running properly

 `localhost:<port>/health`

 ### Dependency

+ALL IN JSON FORMAT

 ## Team members